 Click here to find out how to remove the lens safely out of the camera.

 This Kodak Aero lens features a minimum aperture of f/16 and a maximum aperture of f/2.5, allowing the photographer to capture quality images under a wide variety of lighting conditions.
 With its fixed focal length of 178 mm, this Kodak camera lens is great for capturing a single distant subject and featuring it prominently in the image.
 This Kodak Aero Ektar is an extremely tightly focused lens, meaning that in close focus situations the depth of field can be measured in millimetres.
 Beside that the Kodak Aero Ektar 178 mm f/2.5 lens features 16 diaphragm blades, necessary to maximize the roundness of the aperture opening and thus minimize rays coming from a light source or reflections.
 This allows photographers using this 178 mm f/2.5 lens to be extremely detailed with what they focus on most.

 The next pages show the preparations needed to use the Kodak Ektar Aero Lens together with the Speed Graphic.
 Before purchasing the Speed Graphic Camera and the Aero Ektar Lens, carefully read these pages to avoid disappointments.

-In more than its 6 years of its existence it has proven to be the best solution to couple camera and lens.
+In more than many years of its existence it has proven to be the best solution to couple camera and lens.

-Reliable solid construction and clever design makes it possible to exchange lenses in a second.
+Reliable solid construction and clever design makes it possible to exchange lenses in just a few seconds.

 Back in 2005, I tried to find a way to mount the heavy Aero lens to the Speed Graphic and "invented" a poor designed home made flat lens board with two bronze rings.
 One ring served as a sort of spacer and the other was the retainer ring.
 The second generation was a cup shaped lens board like the original Graflex and again I used the two bronze rings for fastening the lens to the board.